kickassCoderz/taskly/README.md

 # Taskly - better way to manage your tasks

-**Taskly** is an app to better manage task across all of the different task/todo/issues/projects platforms.
-Developers (especially in open source) often use multiple websites like GitHub and Gitlab for working on their projects and contributing on others.
-There is also a fair share of project management tools that have their own tasks/todos.
+**Taskly** is an app to better manage tasks across all of the different task/todo/issue/project platforms.
+Developers (especially in open source) often use multiple websites like GitHub and Gitlab to work on their projects and contribute to other.
+There is also a fair share of project management tools that have their own task/todo lists.
 With Taskly all of those are merged into single interface for quick access and management.
 When you start using Taskly it will become a central hub for all of your tasks and give you more time to focus on actually doing your job.

 Crafted with [Appwrite](https://appwrite.io) and [Next.js](https://nextjs.org/) ❤️